thycotic-ps/thycotic.secretserver/docs/collections/_docs/02-compatibility.md

 toc: false
 ---

-Back support use of the module with older versions of Secret Server is limited.
-Endpoints used in the module where the endpoint exists in a specific version are listed below for reference.
+The module will attempt to support version 10.0 and higher of Secret Server.
+Endpoints added in specific releases of Secret Server in the module are listed below for reference.

+Each function listed below will include a test for the Secret Server version to warn of any potential failure with an endpoint.
+{: .notice--info}

 ## Function List